 Banana bread is a comfort food classic.
 My secret is plenty of brown sugar, overripe bananas, and a specific mixing order for the ultimate sourdough banana bread.

-If you’re a sourdough bread baker, you’re going to appreciate this one.
+If you’re a sourdough bread baker, you’re going to appreciate this recipe.
 A few years ago, I had the pleasure of sampling the most delicious banana bread.
 It came from The Boathouse restaurant, a fantastic beachside spot in Manly, Australia.
 I couldn’t get over how remarkably soft, sweet and scrumptious it was.
 The texture was like velvet.

 At the time, I didn’t ask for the recipe, so I searched online until I found it.
 And now, my version is yours: one with sourdough and one without.
 Both are incredible.

 What Makes This The Ultimate Sourdough Banana Bread?